MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- Understanding Hallucinations in Diffusion Models through Mode Interpolation. [[paper]](https://arxiv.org/abs/2406.09358)
+  - Sumukh K Aithal, Pratyush Maini, Zachary C. Lipton, J. Zico Kolter.
+  - Key Word: Hallucinations; Diffusion Model.
+  - <details><summary>Digest</summary> The paper investigates a failure mode in diffusion models, termed mode interpolation, which causes these models to generate "hallucinations"—samples that do not exist in the training data.
+The authors find that diffusion models interpolate between nearby data modes, leading to artifacts outside the original training distribution.
+Through experiments with 1D and 2D Gaussians, they show that a discontinuous loss landscape in the model's decoder results in hallucinations.
+They also demonstrate that diffusion models can identify when they are generating hallucinations, as indicated by high variance in the final stages of the sampling process.
+By using a metric to capture this variance, they can remove over 95% of hallucinations while retaining 96% of valid samples.
+The paper concludes by discussing the implications of hallucination removal on the stability of recursive training with synthetic data.

 - Benchmarking Trustworthiness of Multimodal Large Language Models: A Comprehensive Study. [[paper]](https://arxiv.org/abs/2406.07057)
   - Yichi Zhang, Yao Huang, Yitong Sun, Chang Liu, Zhe Zhao, Zhengwei Fang, Yifan Wang, Huanran Chen, Xiao Yang, Xingxing Wei, Hang Su, Yinpeng Dong, Jun Zhu.
   - Key Word: Multimodal Large Language Model; Benchmarks; Robustness; Fairness; Privacy.